 Strengthening consumer protections.

-Food & Agriculture, Foreign Policy and National Security and Labor.
+Food, Agriculture, Foreign Policy, National Security and Labor.

 Food and Agriculture

 Food sovereignty and security depends on a local route to agricultural goods.
 Congressional District 8 is the farming commerce of Minnesota, and it is important that we honor and respect our local small family farms and ensure that they can thrive and prosper.
 My family roots are from farming families on both sides of the Red River, along with my tribal rights and lands spanning from North Dakota’s Turtle Mountains shared with our Red Lake Tribe.
 We must honor and protect our farming lands, fishing waters and rice waters.

 I support access to good nutrition for every Minnesotan, and we need to dramatically increase funding to our Supplemental Nutrition Assistance Program (SNAP).
 Here in rural/tribal Minnesota, especially during the COVID crisis, we have faced unemployment, under-employment and low wages.
 It has extracted the wealth and financial security of our friends and neighbors.
 Many of our Minnesotan family rely on nutrition assistance to feed their children and be able to provide a roof over their heads.
 It is disgusting to see congress not act in this time of crisis, and we must put leaders in power that will put our voices at the table, so we can eat.